DoSzero/Android-NASA-Mars-Estate/README.md

 # NASA-Mars-Estate
-MarsRealEstate is a simple demo app using ViewModel &amp; LiveData with Retrofit, Glide and Moshi in Kotlin.
+MarsRealEstate is a simple app using ViewModel &amp; LiveData with Retrofit, Glide and Moshi in Kotlin.